node-red/node-red-web-nodes/README.md

 ### Installation

+These nodes are now being separated into individual npms.

-The latest release of these nodes can be installed by running:
+They can be installed by

-    $ npm install node-red-node-web-nodes
+    $ npm install node-red-node-{nodename}

+where `{nodename}` is one of the following :

 ### Nodes

-The current release contains the following nodes for the follow servives
+The install name is node-red-node-(the name in braces)

- - Amazon S3
+ - Amazon S3 - not yet moved over
- - Box
+ - Box (box)
- - Delicious
+ - Delicious (delicious)
- - Dropbox
+ - Dropbox (dropbox)
- - FitBit
+ - FitBit (fitbit)
- - Flickr
+ - Flickr (flicker)
- - Forecast.io
+ - Forecast.io (forecastio)
- - FourSquare/Swarm
+ - FourSquare/Swarm (foursquare)
- - Google Calendar
+ - Google Calendar - not yet moved over
- - Google Places
+ - Google Places - not yet moved over
- - Instagram
+ - Instagram (instagram)
- - Jawbone
+ - Jawbone (jawboneup)
- - Pinboard
+ - Pinboard (pinboard)
- - Strava
+ - Strava (strava)
- - Transport for London
+ - Transport for London (tfl)
- - OpenWeatherMap
+ - OpenWeatherMap (openweathermap)
- - Weather Underground
+ - Weather Underground (weather-underground)